+- Investigation level: The investigation alarm setpoint of the radiation detector must be set at least two times but no greater than five times site background radiation levels, per 6 NYCRR Part 363-7.1(a)(5)(ii). - Rejection level: Any amount of detectable NORM containing Ra-226 at > 25 pCi/g, or other regulated materials such as TENORM and others indicated in 6 NYCRR Parts 363 and 380, shall be rejected.
+The determination shall be made in consultation with the NYSDEC RMM.

-- Investigation level: No greater than five (5) times background radiation level\, per NYSDEC guidance. - Rejection level: 25 pCi/g, Ra-226 equivalent, distributed throughout load. - \Upon installation of the radiation monitor, a site background radiation level shall be established.
-Establishing background shall include averaging the daily background level readings over a minimum 10 working days. - 1.
-If the investigation level is exceeded, landfill personnel will determine if that reading is diffuse throughout the load or is concentrated in one spot.
-This will be done via hand-held radiation detector readings, visual observation, and discussion with the generator. - 2.
-If the monitor reading is less than the rejection level and the load is determined to be diffuse, then the load will be accepted. - 3.
-If the monitor reading is less than the rejection level but the load is determined to have an area of concentration, then after further investigation the load may be accepted or rejected.
-Further investigations will include hand-held radiation detector readings, visual observation, and discussion with the generator. - 4.
-If the monitor reading is greater than the Rejection Level, whether it is diffuse or concentrated, then the load shall be rejected.
-If determined to be above the Rejection Level, the vehicle containing the radioactive material may not leave the facility without written NYSDEC approval and an authorized United States Department of Transportation exemption form obtained from the NYSDEC. - 5.
-In the event of a load being rejected, the vehicle containing the rejected load must be staged in the designated area until the time the above condition (4) has been met.
-Vehicles containing rejected loads must be removed from site within 1 week. - If either alarm sounds, the "Radiation Monitor Alarm Record" (see Appendix A-15) must be completed.
+Upon installation of the radiation monitor, a site background radiation level shall be established.
+Establishing background shall include averaging the daily background level readings over a minimum 10 working days and a daily background reading will be obtained and recorded.

+- If the investigation level is exceeded, landfill personnel will obtain spectrum analyses using a hand-held radiation detector.
+Three spectrum readings will be collected and will include a background reading (at least 100-feet away from waste vehicle), at the unknown source (waste vehicle), and a known source.
+Maximum dose rates (microrem / hr) will also be collected at the waste vehicle and 100-feet away from waste vehicle.
+The three spectrum readings and two dose readings will be provided to the NYSDEC RRM and the Region 9 office along with visual observations and generator information. - 2.
+The NYSDEC RMM shall make the determination for waste loads greater than the alarm setpoint (i.e. portal readings above the investigation level) and will advise WMNY whether the waste load is acceptable for disposal or must be rejected. - 3.
+If the readings are greater than the Rejection Level, as determined by the NYSDEC RMM, then the load shall be rejected.
+If the load is rejected, the vehicle containing the radioactive material may not leave the facility without written NYSDEC approval and an authorized United States Department of Transportation exemption form obtained from the NYSDEC.

+- 4. In the event of a load being rejected, the vehicle containing the rejected load must be staged in the designated area until the time the above condition (3) has been met.
+Vehicles containing rejected loads must be removed from site within 1 week, unless an extension is approved by the NYSDEC. - 5.
+For any alarm, the "Radiation Monitor Alarm Record" (see Appendix A-15) must be completed and submitted to the NYSDEC RMM and Region 9 and included in the Part 360 Annual Report.